MarianoPareja/MarianoPareja/README.md

 ## Student

-I'm a developer with a BsC in Mechatronics Engineer, who likes to dive into the world of Artificial Intelligence, aiming to become a ML Engineer.
+I am a Mechatronics Engineer who is deeply intrigued by the world of Artificial Intelligence and aspires to work as a Machine Learning Engineer.
+All the coding projects I have undertaken have been primarily for college assignments or as hobbies, exploring topics that genuinely interest me.

 ---